Jiangsu Provincial Committee of the Chinese Communist Party

-The Jiangsu Provincial Committee of the Chinese Communist Party, or CCP Jiangsu Provincial Committee, is the provincial committee of the Chinese Communist Party (CCP) in Jiangsu.
+The Jiangsu Provincial Committee of the Chinese Communist Party is the provincial committee of the Chinese Communist Party (CCP) in Jiangsu.
 The CCP committee secretary is the highest ranking post in the province.
 The current secretary is Xin Changxing, who succeeded Wu Zhenglong on 3 January 2023.

 History

 The CCP Central Committee resolved to form the CCP Jiangsu Provincial Committee (and Shanghai Municipal Committee) in Shanghai in early June 1927, appointing Chen Yannian as the secretary.
 On the morning of June 26, the Jiangsu Provincial Committee convened a meeting in Shanghai, attended by Chen Yannian, Zhao Shiyan, Wang Ruofei, Guo Bohe, Han Buxian, Zhang Weizhen, Kang Sheng, and Huang Jingshi, among others.
 During the meeting, it was declared that the provincial party committee established organizational, propaganda, and other ministries, while simultaneously announcing the allocation of responsibilities among the provincial party committee members.
 Consequently, the provincial party organs were dismantled in that afternoon, and the provincial party secretary, Chen Yannian, together with organization minister Guo Bohe, secretary-general Han Buxian, and Huang Jingshi, were apprehended.
 Zhao Shiyan subsequently served as the Secretary of the Provincial Party Committee.

 On July 2, 1927, the CCP Jiangsu Provincial Committee's apparatus was once again compromised owing to treachery, resulting in the simultaneous arrest of Zhao Shiyan and over ten others.
 The CCP Central Committee resolved to reorganize the CCP Jiangsu Provincial Committee, which included Wang Ruofei and five additional members.
 In late July 1927, the Central Committee appointed Deng Zhongxia as the secretary of the Jiangsu Provincial Committee.
 Deng arrived in Shanghai from Hankou in mid-August and restructured the Jiangsu Provincial Committee in accordance with the Central Committee's directive.
 In mid-January 1928, the CCP Central Committee transferred Deng to serve as the secretary of the CCP Guangdong Provincial Committee, with Xiang Ying assuming the role of secretary for the Jiangsu Provincial Committee.
 On January 19, the Standing Committee of the Jiangsu Provincial Committee convened and resolved that Xiang Ying and five more members would constitute the Bureau of the Provincial Committee.
 On February 16, the treachery of the traitor Tang Ruilin resulted in the arrest and execution of over ten members of the Provincial Committee's Standing Committee, including Zheng Futa and member Xu Baihao, inflicting significant losses on the Provincial Committee once more.
 On February 27, the Standing Committee of the Central Committee resolved that the Standing Committee of the Jiangsu Provincial Committee would consist of five members: Xiang Ying, Wang Ruofei, Li Fuchun, Xu Binggen, and Huang Ping.